devakapatel/t9-nextra-3/pages/sem-6/assignments/software-engineering-with-UML/assignment-3.md

 **In summary:** While LOC provides a quick, albeit crude, measure of software size, FP offers a more robust and meaningful measure of functional size, making it preferable for project estimation, effort prediction, and productivity measurement, especially in large and complex projects.
 FP is less susceptible to coding style variations and focuses on the value delivered to the user rather than the implementation details.

-## 6) Describe various types of Software Project Planning tools for project scheduling and tracking.
-(Work Breakdown Structure/PERT/Gantt Chart/ CPM)
+## <mark> 6) Describe various types of Software Project Planning tools for project scheduling and tracking.
+(Work Breakdown Structure/PERT/Gantt Chart/ CPM) </mark>

 Several tools aid in software project planning, scheduling, and tracking.
 They offer different approaches to visualizing and managing the project lifecycle.
 Here's a breakdown of some key methods: